1.1. OpenMolcas Website

 DFCF=1.25 0.5

-Orbital contributions of properties can be calculated by the SEWARD module for all orbitals (including virtuals), such as orbital moments.
+Orbital contributions of properties can be calculated by the &SEWARD module for all orbitals (including virtuals), such as orbital moments.
 Controlled by the new keyword ORBAll in &SEWARD. (by Sijia S. Dong)

-J. J. Bao, S. S. Dong, C. E. Hoyer, A. Sand, T. Scott, K. Sharkas, P. Sharma, C. Zhou, L. Gagliardi, and D. G. Truhlar.
+J. J. Bao, P. Calio, S. S. Dong, C. E. Hoyer, A. Sand, T. Scott, K. Sharkas, P. Sharma, C. Zhou, D. Zhang, L. Gagliardi, and D. G. Truhlar.